 4. How would I choose a Coach for myself?

-It just so happens that I also have my Master, and as I was about to prepare the answer to the above question, I realized that it would actually be the answer to the following question:
+I happen to have a Master as well, and when I was about to prepare an answer to the above question, I realized that it would actually be an answer to the following question:

-What makes me want to benefit from my Master's support?
+What makes me want to use my Master's support?

-This is a person for whom I feel that he is genuinely and disinterestedly interested in the development of another person, and has the gift and "soul of a teacher"
+This is a person for whom I feel that he is genuinely and selflessly interested in the development of another person, has a gift and "the soul of a teacher"

-This is a person of high ethics and integrity.
-I trust him and feel safe and comfortable in his company
+He is a person of high ethics and integrity.
+I trust her and feel safe and comfortable in her company

-He is a person who has a great level of skills and can create intellectual and emotional challenges for me and I know that he can always positively surprise me
+He is a person who has a great workshop, he can create intellectual and emotional challenges for me and I know that he can always positively surprise me